sanjsanj/webpack-entry-plus/README.md

 ]
 ```

-If you want to have a dynamic output name, pass a function in to `outputName` that returns the `[name]` you want to use.
-The argument, `(item)` in this example, is the absolute filepath for the file being processed:
+If we want to create a dynamic output name, pass a function in to `outputName` that takes one argument and returns the `[name]` we want to use.
+The argument, `(item)` in this example, is the filepath for the file being processed:

 ```
 [